rpadovani/rpadovani.com/_posts/2015-02-28-scopes-arent-widgets.markdown

 ![orval][orval]

-With a scope I have the result without have to open the browser.
+With a scope I have the result without having to open the browser.

-Other than beers, I'm a developer, sometimes I need some documentation, let's try to find how *print* works in Python.
+Other than beers, I love to code.
+I don't know everything, so sometimes I need some documentation; let's try to find how *print* works in Python.

 ![python][python]